Fall Homeowner Checklist to Save Money and Avoid Insurance Claims

 - Listen for sounds in your walls or ceilings.
 If you hear noises in your walls or roof as the weather gets colder outside and these critters are looking for a warm home, then consider getting a professional company to come and check for these unwanted critters for a small fee.

 Damage from rodents is not covered by insurance, and if you have mice or squirrels living in your attic or crawl space, they could travel throughout the walls.
 Chances are they will not just stay in one place.
-You don't need a family of critters taking over your home.
+You don't need a family of critters taking over your home so be sure and do a check around your property before the winter starts.

 Securing the Outside of Your Property